-Benefit Description You pay Foot care Routine foot care when you are under active treatment for a metabolic or peripheral vascular disease, such as diabetes. \$20 PCP or \$35 SCP copayment if office visit is required to receive services otherwise 20% after deductible Not covered: All charges Routine nail trimming • Treatment of bunions (except capsular or bone surgery), corns, calluses, fallen arches, flat feet, weak feet, chronic foot strain (except for diabetic conditions).
-Orthopedic and prosthetic devices Artificial limbs and eyes Nothing Prosthetic sleeve or sock Externally worn breast prostheses and surgical bras, including necessary replacements following a mastectomy Corrective orthopedic appliances for non-dental treatment of temporomandibular joint (TMJ) pain dysfunction syndrome.
-Hearing aid and testing to fit them (children only).
-Refer to page 27- Preventive care, children External components of cochlear implants and bone anchored hearing aids (BAHA) Internal prosthetic devices, such as artificial joints, pacemakers, and surgically implanted breast implant following mastectomy.
+Benefit Description You pay Foot care Standard Basic Routine foot care when you are under active treatment for a metabolic or peripheral vascular disease, such as diabetes. \$20 PCP or \$35 SCP copayment if office visit is required to receive services otherwise 20% after deductible 30% after deductible Not covered: All charges All charges • Cutting, trimming or removal of corns, calluses, or the free edge of toenails, and similar routine treatment of conditions of the foot, except as stated above • Treatment of weak, strained or flat feet or bunions or spurs; and of any instability, imbalance or subluxation of the foot (unless the treatment is by open cutting surgery) Orthopedic and prosthetic devices Standard Basic Artificial limbs and eyes Nothing Nothing Prosthetic sleeve or sock Externally worn breast prostheses and surgical bras, including necessary replacements following a mastectomy Corrective orthopedic appliances for non-dental treatment of temporomandibular joint (TMJ) pain dysfunction syndrome.
+External Hearing aids and testing to fit them (children only).
+Refer to page 29- Preventive care, children External components of cochlear implants and bone anchored hearing aids (BAHA) Internal prosthetic devices, such as artificial joints, pacemakers, and surgically implanted breast implant following mastectomy. • Rigid, gas permeable contact lens coverage for treatment of progressive eye diseases, such as keratoconus.
+The contact lenses will be coded as a prosthetic, but will not be subject to the "one every 5 year" benefit as most prosthetics are (noted on page 37).
 Note: For information on the professional charges for the surgery to insert an implant, see Section 5(b) Surgical and anesthesia services.
 For information on the hospital and/or ambulatory surgery center benefits, see Section 5(c) Services provided by a hospital or other facility, and ambulance services.
+Externally worn breast prostheses and mastectomy bras, including necessary replacements following a mastectomy Nothing, no maximum limit Nothing, no maximum limit

+Orthopedic and prosthetic devices - continued on next page

-Externally worn breast prostheses and mastectomy bras, including necessary replacements following a mastectomy \$0, no maximum limit Note: Internal prosthetic devices, such as artificial joints, pacemakers, cochlear implants, and surgically implanted breast implant following mastectomy.
+Benefit Description You pay Orthopedic and prosthetic devices (cont.)
+Standard Basic Note: Internal prosthetic devices, such as artificial joints, pacemakers, cochlear implants, and surgically implanted breast implant following mastectomy.
 Internal prosthetic devices are paid as hospital benefits; see Section 5(c) for payment information.
 Insertion of the device is paid as surgery; see Section 5(b) for coverage of the surgery to insert the device.
-Orthopedic devices, rigid appliances or apparatus used to support, align or correct bone and muscle deformities such as leg braces.
-50% of charges (not subject to deductible or coinsurance maximum) Corrective orthopedic appliances for non-dental treatment of temporomandibular joint (TMJ) pain dysfunction syndrome. of temporomandibular joint (TMJ) pain dysfunction Orthonodia and proethetic devices - continued on next
+Nothing, no maximum limit Nothing, no maximum limit Orthopedic devices, rigid appliances or apparatus used to support, align or correct bone and muscle deformities such as leg braces.
+50% of charges (not subject to deductible or coinsurance maximum) 50% of charges (not subject to deductible or coinsurance maximum) Corrective orthopedic appliances for non-dental treatment of temporomandibular joint (TMJ) pain dysfunction syndrome.
+Diabetic foot orthotics 20% after deductible 30% after deductible Not covered: All charges All charges Orthopedic and corrective shoes, arch supports, foot orthotics (except for diabetics), heel pads and heel cups Lumbosacral supports Corsets, trusses, elastic stockings, support hose, and other supportive devices • Prosthetic replacements provided less than five (5) years after the last one we covered for members over age 19 Disposable supplies Dental appliances of any sort, including but not limited to, bridges, braces and retainers, except those for non- dental treatment of TMJ Sexual dysfunction devices, male or female Replacement due to neglect • Wigs Durable medical equipment (DME) Standard Basic We cover rental or purchase of durable medical equipment, at our option, including repair and adjustment.
+Covered items include: Nothing Nothing • Oxygen Dialysis equipment Insulin pumps (not subject to per year maximum) Semi-electric hospital beds and related equipment Manual Wheelchairs (not subject to per year maximum) Crutches, canes and walkers

-Benefit Description You pay

-Orthopedic and prosthetic devices (cont.)

-Diabetic foot orthotics 20% after deductible

-Not covered: All charges

-Orthopedic and corrective shoes, arch supports, foot orthotics (except for diabetics), heel pads and heel cups

-Lumbosacral supports

-Corsets, trusses, elastic stockings, support hose, and other supportive devices

-• Prosthetic replacements provided less than five (5) years after the last one we covered for members over age 19

-Disposable supplies

-• Dental appliances of any sort, including but not limited to, bridges, braces and retainers, except those for non-dental treatment of TMJ

-Sexual dysfunction devices, male or female

-Replacement due to neglect

-• Wigs

-Durable medical equipment (DME)

-We cover rental or purchase of durable medical equipment, at our option, including repair and adjustment.
-Covered items include: Nothing

-• Oxygen

-Dialysis equipment

-Insulin pumps (not subject to per year maximum)

-Semi-electric hospital beds and related equipment

-Manual Wheelchairs (not subject to per year maximum)

-Crutches, canes and walkers (not subject to per year maximum)

-Portable bedside commodes

-Apnea monitors

-Home photo therapy units (psoriasis treatment)

-GHP reviews all member DME requests to approve up to an additional \$200 toward the cost of equipment such as assistive speaking devices that would significantly improve a member's clinical condition or enhance their ability to perform activities of daily living.

-Note: Your plan physician can make a referral to a participating durable medical equipment provider or you can call 800-447-4000 to procure a list of participating durable medical equipment providers.

-Not covered: All charges

-Motorized wheelchairs

-Durable medical equipment (DMF) - continued on next na